How to Fix A Frozen iPhone or A Frozen App on iPhone

 Step 2.

-Swipe left or right to find the frozen app that’s not responding.
+Swipe left or right to locate the app that is not responding.

 Step 3.

-Swipe the app upwards off the screen to close it completely.
+Swipe the app card “upwards off the screen” to close it completely.

 Step 4.

-Reopen the app to check if it now runs smoothly.
+Go back to your Home screen and tap the app icon again to check if it now runs smoothly.

 Part 4.
-How to Restart a Frozen iPhone
+How to Force Restart a Frozen iPhone

 Step 1.